How it works

 Each event becomes the national ‘ The Duke of Edinburgh Cup ‘ for that country / region in the year in which it is held.
 They are run as a handicap competition to Stableford format, and played under R & A or USGA rules.

-If funds raised at an individual event are high enough, then at the sole discetion of IGFY, the number of qualifiers from that event may be increased.
+If funds raised at an individual event are high enough, then at the sole discretion of the trustees of IGFY, the number of qualifiers from that event may be increased.

 The 36 hole World Final takes place over two days on two prestigious golf courses close to London.
 There is also an additional friendly match with the members at the Royal Household Golf Club, the private course at Windsor Castle.

-A black tie prize giving dinner is held in the State Rooms of Windsor Castle in the presence of a member or members of the Royal Family.
+A black tie prize giving dinner is held in the State Rooms of Windsor Castle in the presence of a member of the Royal Family.